SOL Grade 9-12 Results

-Understanding your student's SOL results
+Understand your high school student's SOL test results

 After each Standards of Learning (SOL) testing window, student results are verified and submitted to the Virginia Department of Education (VDOE).
 Once this verification process is complete, scores are available for official reporting to parents.
 In an effort to make student results more understandable to parents and guardians, Fairfax County Public Schools (FCPS) prepares a custom SOL parent score report for each testing window.
 Contents of the official Fairfax County Public Schools score report are provided below.